Ustaše Militia: Anti-Partisan operations and atrocities

 The Ustaše militia committed many abuses and atrocities against the NDH's Serb population.
 In May 1941, in the town of Glina, 50 kilometres from Zagreb, militia members herded about 260 locals into a church, killed them and set the church on fire.
 By September 1941, over 118,000 Serbs had been expelled from the NDH, many Orthodox churches had been destroyed or desecrated, and many of the Orthodox clergy had been killed or expelled.
 The militia used promises of conversion to gather Serb peasants so they could be killed more easily.

 In late July 1942, all concentration camps in the NDH were officially transferred from the Ministry of Interior to the Ustaše Surveillance Service, which had been running the camps since August 1941.
 There were about 20 large and medium-sized camps, the largest of which was a cluster of facilities near the confluence of the Sava and Una rivers at Jasenovac.
 The camps there were notorious for their brutality, barbarism and large number of victims.
 Even after the Service was disestablished in January 1943, Vjekoslav Luburić remained in charge of the camps through most of the war.

 In August 1942, elements of the Ustaše militia, along with Croatian Home Guard and German forces, conducted a major anti-Partisan operation in Syrmia.
 During this offensive, Ustaše militia units perpetrated large-scale atrocities against the Serb population.
 Along with German units, they sent thousands of Serb civilians, including women and children, as well as some Partisans, to the concentration camps at Jasenovac, Sisak, Stara Gradiška, and Zemun.

 Ranks and insignia

+Commissioned officer ranks

+The rank insignia of commissioned officers.

+Other ranks

+The rank insignia of non-commissioned officers and enlisted personnel.